Child Support Lawyer

 - Child Care: Disputes as to the cost of child care, daycare, or after-school programs.

 - Insurance: The Parent who insures the children or has them covered under their plan will reduce the amount they owe in child support.

 - Other: The paying parent is also responsible for the care of his or her elderly parent, continuing support for children who are over the age of eighteen and are not out of high school, or are disabled and unable to care for themselves, etc.

 WHAT OUR CLIENTS SAY

-My name is Alex, and before hiring Adam Weingart I was representing myself in court.
-My son was removed from Arizona by his mother and she would not return him or allow me to see him.
-After fighting for my rights for months I learned the hard way that in family law a man representing himself is a losing battle.
+My name is Alex, and I was representing myself in court before hiring Adam Weingart.
+My son was removed from Arizona by his mother, who would not return or allow me to see him.
+After fighting for my rights for months, I learned that a man representing himself is a losing battle in family law.
 I contacted Adam very late in my case, about 6 weeks before I had a trial.
-He responded within hours and we set a meeting within days.
-His professionalism and work ethic gave me the confidence I needed to continue my fight.
+He responded within hours, and we set a meeting within days.
+His professionalism and work ethic gave me the confidence to continue my fight.
 To make a long story short, I won my case and even came out of the situation with more than I asked for.
-I no without Adam Weingart being by my side I would have lost everything I was fighting for.
+Without Adam Weingart being by my side, I would have lost everything I was fighting for.
 I could never thank Adam enough for what he has done for me.”